makasim/fpErrorNotifierPlugin/README.markdown

 ## TODO

-* The more flexible ignore handler.
+* fpErrorNotifierHandlerIgnore have to more flexible